Dreamfarer/WARNO-DATA/README.md

 Following there is a list of varibles I've found so far:

+## Useful Information
+WARNO has some twists and turns when it comes down to comprehensibility.
+These are some useful tools to guide you through the jungle of WARNO data.

+#### Constant Factors
+Some values presented in `.ndf` files need to be multiplied by a constant factor.
+I know of **two** constants that are defined in `GDConstantes.ndf`:\
+`1.0 div 2.83` **MultiplicateurMetreRTSVersDistanceFeedbackTactique** &mdash; Needs to be multiplied with the *distance* to receive accurat results.
+E.g. 6000 \* (1.0 / 2.83)\
+`0.45 div 1.0` **MultiplicateurMetreRTSVersVitesseTactiquePourVehicule **  &mdash; Needs to be multiplied with the *speed* to receive accurat results.
+E.g. 120 \* (0.45 / 1.0)

+#### Calculate Road Speed
+In `UniteDescriptor.ndf` there are values called *VitesseCombat* and *RealRoadSpeed* which are not being used.
+Instead, we should use *MaxSpeed*, which represents the off-road speed, and add *MaxSpeed* \* *SpeedBonusOnRoad* to get the true road speed.
+A huge thanks to WARNO modder *eMeM* for pointing this out to me over on Discord.

+#### Armor-Piercing Damage (AP)
+Currently, we do not understand how to retrieve the in-game displayed AP value.
+HE and suppress damage are no problems at all.
+What we currently believe:\
+In `Ammunition.ndf` there is a value called *Arme* which references another file called `DamageResistance.ndf`.
+This file presents a table which holds all damage types in its rows and the damage dealt to every type of armor in its columns.

 ## Unit Descriptor
 All useful values to be found in `UniteDescriptor.ndf`